For students

 Opposite bowings

 Pick a section with tricky bowings and do the opposite.
-This switches things up and helps your brain coordinate the bowings more consciously.
+This switches things up and helps your brain coordinate the bowings better.

 #50